TylorS/snowpack-plugin-optimize/readme.md

 ## TODO

-- [ ] Look into module preloading for JS files
 - [ ] Look into critical CSS inlining?
 - [ ] Look into providing [ttypescript](https://github.com/cevek/ttypescript) support (for plugins)
 - [ ] Look into providing TypeScript custom transformer support
 - [ ] Investigate other kinds of optimizations (open to suggestions)
-- [ ] See if there's better way's to do all these source maps?